There are three really good reasons to ensure your pet is registered.

 Pet owners may keep up to two dogs and two cats on a property without the need for a permit.
 To keep more than two cats or two dogs on any property you will need to apply for a Multiple Pet Permit.

-You may also keep up to six chickens (no roosters) and 20 pigeons on a property without a permit.
+You may also keep up to six chickens and 20 pigeons on a property without a permit.
 However, you must remember that even without the need for a permit you have obligations to your fellow neighbours and under the Local Law.
-To learn more, please follow this link to the Local Law and legislation section, page Keeping poultry, pigeons or any livestock)
+To learn more, see clauses 321, 322, 425 and 426. of Council's Local Law 2009 linked below.

 Looking for your ideal canine friend and dog care tips?
-Visit The Dog Match website.
+Visit Dogs Victoria website.

 Corner Glen Eira and Hawthorn Roads